cheemaryan/PercentCalculator/README.md

 This app was coded on Android Studio using the Android Java SDK.8U73, and was shared on Github using the VCS option.

 The purpose of this simple Android app is to calculate percentages of numbers, it is an app that I made for fun, which also provided with me with a fundamental understanding of Java.
 It is also published on the Play Store (link to app below).
+Making this app also allowed me to experiment with the Android User Interface, which taught me lots about customization options.

 https://play.google.com/store/apps/details?id=com.aryan.PercentCalculator